- Issues Associated With Hybrid App Development

-But at what cost?
+But have you ever thought at what cost?
 At what cost do the pros and cons of hybrid mobile apps become worth investing in?

-When you take into consideration the compromises that your startup will have to face in the sense of features and performances that your users expect, the overall impact of choosing hybrid app becomes prominent and the many limitations of hybrid apps surface.
+When you take into consideration the compromises that your startup will have to face in the sense of features and performances that your users expect, the overall dire impact of choosing hybrid apps becomes prominent and the many limitations of hybrid apps surface.

 You will have to ask yourself a few prominent questions before you make an investment in hybrid app development:

-- Does your user really wish to use an application which is unresponsive and slow?
+- Does your user really wish to use an application that is unresponsive and slow?

 - If you are on iOS, would you want to use an application that looks like an Android app?